Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 ```

 However this does not offer any benefits over the generic version, so in most
-cases I would recommend sticking with that.
-The real benefit of `dyn Trait` we
+cases I would recommend sticking with generics for this use case.
+The real
-will see in the next section.
+benefit of `dyn Trait` we will see in the next section.

 ## Polymorphic lists

-Unlike generics trait objects are really the solution we need to make our scene
+Unlike generics, trait objects are really the solution we need to make our scene
 accept any type that implements a trait.
 Although the size of a trait object is
 not known at compile time the size of a pointer to it is and so we can create a
 vector of such pointers.
 In the case of our `Scene` struct we want it to take